Premier League Hall of Fame announces inaugural inductees

 The Premier League has launched its official Hall of Fame to “recognize and celebrate the exceptional skill and talent of players who have graced the League since its inception in 1992.”

-There is also a shortlist of 23 players, as fans have voted for which of those six nominees will be added to the Hall of Fame in 2021.

-Full details on the next six to make it here, while below are my picks which I’m sure you agree with…
+Full details on the next six to make it here, while here are my picks which I’m sure you agree with…

 Alan Shearer ✅